thedevdojo/larasail/README.md

 # LaraSail

-LaraSail is a CLI tool for Laravel to help you Sail the Servers of the DigitalOcean
+LaraSail is a CLI tool for Laravel to help you Sail the Servers of the DigitalOcean.

 <p align="center"><img src="https://s3.amazonaws.com/larasail/larasail-command.png"></p>